|

 The world is full of litigation, anger towards others, impatience, and so on.
 Much of that negative energy is based on someone doing something bad (to me), and I am going to get even, or do something equally bad to pay them back, 'an eye for an eye'.
 The negative responding to the negative.
 Instead, he said, respond on behalf of the good, if the negative is in the way of it or trying to destroy it; so be it, protect the good.
 Do you see that way of responding?
 To me, it was profound.
 Building on what is good and true, vs heaping bad upon bad.
 That point of view has immense Power.
 Another side of this- If three policemen are standing in view of the kidnapper and the child is being abducted, rather than getting in the way or taking it upon yourself, leave it to those who are protecting the child (or group) to respond, as long as they clearly know that something is amiss.
 My role in this is asking God for help in the situation.
 I go on Sundays to a Monastery, Holy Archangel Michael's in Cañones, NM.
 On Sunday the Abbot spoke about knowing one's self.

 It is very hard to know one's self, and to be authentic to who we are, without the hang-ups of ego, pride, judgement of others etc. jumping into the picture.
 Our minds are a swirl of thoughts.
 While waiting in line for breakfast, on the bulletin board was posted a quote from St Theophan the Recluse, a noted Russian Elder and writer of many books, which boiled down to, my paraphrasing, 'If you descend to the heart rather than making judgements in the mind, you escape the thoughts which run rampant in the head and poke and pinch you with their insistence.
 The authentic you is in the heart.
 Thinking about it, I can feel the difference.
 Thinking of someone you love truly, or something you love to do, you feel that in your chest.
 Thinking things out takes you up into your head, as do judgements etc. as part of brain work.
 Our thoughts are very active, sometimes negative.
 Feel the difference.
 Love is the basis of who God is.
 Heart being is what God has created us to be.
 If we learn to live there, we are authentic to ourselves as God's Creation.
 I came across a verse in some material I inherited from a priest.
 He had written it out, as he was a graphic, bookmaking kind of person; this quote is from the Psalms.
 "Peace be within your walls, and security within your towers!”
 (NIV) I find this profound.
 If I think of my being as having walls, and the thoughts within it are my peace, or not.
 Anything I take up should feed these walls.
 Of course, at the core of peace is the Jesus Prayer.
 (Lord Jesus Christ, Son of God, have mercy on me, a sinner.)
 Then I started saying Jesus in my walls, Holy Mother, (Mary) in my towers.
 Realizing yesterday that when I talk on the phone or engage with any technology, I lose the immediate now —my real life, my peace.
 Everything, and everyone around me, is physically relational and my immediate now.
 What is God saying to me right now?
 Have I invited Him in to interact with me?
-How much of the time do I go about whatever it is I have as a goal without a thought of what He wants of me?
-If you are on your way to the goal and stop and throw stones at any dog that barks at you, you will never reach that goal"
+How much of the time do I go about whatever it is I have as a goal without a thought of what He wants of me? |

 Blog Quotes...